hector7/rest-api-react-models/README.md

 Caution: if you have some random typescript error (pex: ts2589) on creating or editing models, kill the process and restart npm start (on Visual Studio Code restart program).

+## Major changes
+On model creation don't need to pass a model name.
+This major includes a refactor and some bug fixes and features.

 ## File structure
 This code examples follows this src structure:
 ```